nxt-insurance/nxt_schema/README.md

         true
       else
         node.add_error("#{target} should not contain #{value}")
-        false # validators must return false in the bad case end
+        false # validators must return false in the bad case (add_error already does this as per default) end
     end
   end